Henry Stern (California politician): Election

 Henry Stern represented the Democratic Party in the 2016 race for California's 27th State Senate district against Republican Steve Fazio.
-On November 8, 2016, he was elected for California's 27th District State Senate.
+On November 8, 2016, he was elected to the seat.

 Stern ran on a platform of five main issues in the 2016 elections.
 These included standing up to oil and gas companies; fighting to create incentives for companies to create "clean transportation and renewable energy infrastructure;" improving the economy with small businesses, clean technology, good-paying jobs and job training; supporting education by securing funding; and creating safer communities by providing funding to local governments.

 During the 2016 election, Stern was endorsed by Senator Fran Pavley, the Sierra Club, the California League of Conservation Voters, teachers and school board members from Los Angeles and Ventura county school districts, the Association of Los Angeles County Sheriffs, and the California Association of Highway Patrolmen.
 He was endorsed by elected officials such as President Barack Obama and Governor Jerry Brown, among many more.
 Publications such as the Ventura County Star and Ventura County Signal endorsed him as well.